rohan843/cybersecurity-notes/README.md

 ### Phishing

 Phishing is the use of digital communications to trick people into revealing sensitive data or deploying malicious software.

+Some common types of these attacks are:

+1. **Business Email Compromise (BEC)**: A threat actor sends an email message that seems to be from a known source to make a seemingly legitimate request for information in order to obtain a financial advantage.
+2. **Spear Phishing**: A malicious email attack that targets a specific user or group of users.
+The email seems to originate from a trusted source.